Why is everyone quitting, and how do I know whether it’s time to leave my job?

 A by-the-book resignation usually starts with a simple email or in-person meeting.
 It can be short, but should include a straightforward statement that you’re leaving and why.
 Most companies expect at least two weeks’ notice, but timing varies by situation.
 You may need to walk away sooner, for example, if the work environment is toxic or feels unsafe.
 In other cases, employees and managers might work out a longer window to ease the workplace transition.

-It is best not to bad-mouth your employer on the way out, job experts say, and generally little is to be gained by doing so.
+It is best not to badmouth your employer on the way out, job experts say, and generally little is to be gained by doing so.

 Klotz notes that the power balance shifts as soon as the decision is made to resign.
 At that point, “you don’t need them anymore, and weird things happen when people get that rush of power.
 Often our true selves really come out, which is why people burn bridges and things like that.”